-Prerequisite/Recommendation: Drawing I
+Prerequisite/Recommendation: Successful completion of Art Foundations and Drawing I

 Drawing is the foundation of visual art.
 In this class, students will work with a variety of drawing materials, developing technical skills.
 Skills learned in Beginning Drawing will be explored in depth.